olesk75/AnimatedGIF/README.md

 This allows using animated GIFs together with a normal tkinter mainloop() without blocking, but with caveats (see below) Perfect for showing small animated "please wait"/"working"/"downloading" icons while doing other tasks.

+*I recommend trying the non-threaded approach first.
+If you have stuttering in your animation, try the threaded approach*
 ######Example usage (no threads):

 ```python